 Finding the Best Places to Retire Since 2006!

-Leisurely Slidell (population 28,000) sits along the northeast shores of 630-acre Lake Pontchartrain in southeastern Louisiana and is just 25 miles northeast of New Orleans via a 24-mile long causeway across the lake.
-It started out as a manufacturing hub, producing lumber and then bricks.
-Several NASA facilities in surrounding communities brought growth in the 1960s and 1970s.
-Hurricane Katrina hit hard in 2005, flooding parts of the city with 15 feet of water.
-Many residents left, but today Slidell is growing once again.
+Slidell (population 29,000) sits along the northeast shores of 630-acre Lake Pontchartrain in southeastern Louisiana.
+It is just 25 miles northeast of New Orleans via a 24-mile long causeway across the lake.

-In fact, the city has blossomed by 15% within the last 10 years.
-Residents are generally conservative, and 38% of them are age 45 or better.
-Slidell is racially diverse, and 27% of locals have at least a four year college degree.
-The crime rate meets the national average.
-The cost of living is 7% below the national average.
+Residents are generally a conservative bunch, and 38% of them are age 45 or better.
+Nearly 30% of locals have at least a four year college degree.
+The crime rate is slightly above the national average.
+The cost of living is 28% below the national average.
+Slidell has maintained its population during the last decade.

-The median home price is $155,000.
+The median home price is $250,000, reflecting an 1% increase since last year.
 Neighborhoods are populated with everything from bungalows and ranch ramblers to farmhouses and Cajuns.
 Many properties were built during the Victorian era when well-to-do New Orleanians headed to the "Northshore" for summer relaxation.

-Southern hospitality, and a bit of the "good ole boy" attitude, are hallmarks of this quiet town, and it has a cute, 10-square-block historic downtown.
-Cultural amenities are not in great supply, but annual festivals including the Bayou Jam Concert, the Art League's Artist of the Year Exhibit, the Fall Street Fair, the Arts Evening Festival and Christmas Under the Stars create a community bond.
+Southern hospitality, and a bit of a "good ole boy" attitude, are hallmarks of this leisurely spot, and it has a cute, 10-square-block historic downtown.
+Cultural amenities are not in great supply, but annual festivals include the Bayou Jam Concert, the Art League's Artist of the Year Exhibit, the Antique Fall Street Fair, the Arts Evening Festival and Christmas Under the Stars.

 Scenic bayous abound, and boating and fishing keep many a residents busy.
 With New Orleans so close, fun shopping, French Quarter strolling, professional football and dining in eclectic restaurants are close at hand.
 The Gulf itself is just a 45 minute drive away.

-The St. Tammany Parish has a branch library that offers a library loan program, public computers with Internet access, computer classes, tax assistance and even books.
+The St. Tammany Parish has a branch library with a library loan program, public computers with Internet access, computer classes, tax assistance and even books.
 When it comes to dining and shopping, there are some local BBQ joints and antique galleries, but chain restaurants are the norm.
-Shopping venues include national retailers (two Wal-Marts, Sears, Bed, Bath and Beyond, etc.).

 There is no regularly scheduled public transportation, but goSTAT provides on demand, curb to curb transportation services in the rural and urban areas of Tammany County, including Slidell.
 Reservations are required, and prices are determined by miles traveled.